 Join the Eagles as they Await WNIT Pairings

-FORT MYERS, Fla. – Fans can join the FGCU women's basketball team at Beef ‘O’Brady’s in Estero on Monday night (March 14) to celebrate their fourth consecutive automatic bid to the Women’s National Invitational tournament and second Atlantic Sun regular season title.
+FORT MYERS, Fla. – Join the FGCU women's basketball team at Beef ‘O’Brady’s in Estero on Monday night (March 15) to celebrate their third consecutive automatic bid to the Women’s National Invitational tournament.

-The Eagles, who are currently 27-3 overall and earned the A-Sun’s automatic WNIT bid after winning the A-Sun regular season crown with a 17-3 record, encourage fans to come out and support them as they anxiously wait for the WNIT to release the tournament bracket.
+The Eagles, who are currently 24-6 overall and earned the A-Sun’s automatic WNIT bid, encourage fans to come out and support them as they anxiously wait for the WNIT to release the tournament bracket.

 Several teams have already made sure they are playing in the postseason, as they secured spots in the WNIT.
-The teams that have earned automatic berths so far are: Appalachian St. (SoCon), Florida Gulf Coast (Atlantic Sun), Loyola-Md.
-(MAAC), Oral Roberts (Summit), St. Mary’s (West Coast), Tennessee Tech (Ohio Valley), UMBC (America East) and Yale (Ivy League).
+The teams that have earned automatic berths so far are: Eastern Illinois (Ohio Valley), Florida Gulf Coast (Atlantic Sun), Harvard (Ivy League), Iona (Metro Atlantic), Oral Roberts (Summit), Robert Morris (Northeast), Saint Mary’s CA (West Coast), and Samford (Southern).

 Postseason WNIT Tournament Overview

 The Women's National Invitation Tournament is an annual tournament involving 64 of the nation's top women's Division I basketball teams.
 All games, including the semifinals and championship, are hosted by participating schools.
 Every round is single elimination.